WebOrigami/pondlife/README.md

 … more posts …
 ```

-The next line, `→ @mapFn(@mdHtml)` sends the above to a built-in mapping function called [map](https://weborigami.org/builtins/tree/map.html).
+The next line, `→ =map(_, mdHtml)` sends the above to a built-in mapping function called [map](https://weborigami.org/builtins/tree/map.html).
 Here that will apply the built-in [mdHtml](https://weborigami.org/builtins/text/mdHtml.html) to each of the keys and values in the set.
 That will change the `.md` extension in the keys to `.html`, and change the markdown text to HTML.
 After this step, the post data is:

 ```
 2025-07-04.html: